-The UCP HiFidelity PCR Kit is shipped on dry ice and should be stored immediately upon receipt at -30 to -15° C in a constant-temperature freezer.
+The UCP Multiplex PCR Kit is shipped on dry ice and should be stored immediately upon receipt at -15 to -30°C in a constant-temperature freezer.
 When the kit is stored under these conditions and handled correctly, performance is guaranteed until the expiration date printed on the kit label.
-The UCP HiFidelity PCR Master Mix can also be stored at 2-8°C for up to 6 months or the expiration date printed on the kit label.
-UCP (ultra-clean production) reagents are depleted of nucleic acids, and appropriate measures should be taken to prevent any contamination during storage or use.
+The UCP Multiplex PCR Master Mix can also be stored at 2-8°C for up to 6 months, or the expiration date printed on the kit label.
+UCP (Ultra-Clean Production) reagents are depleted of nucleic acids, and appropriate measures should be taken to prevent any contamination during storage or use.

-If desired, the UCP master mix tracer can be added to the UCP HiFidelity PCR Master Mix for long-term storage.
-For details, see section on "Adding UCP master mix tracer to the UCP master mix" and Table 1 (page 9).
+If desired, the UCP Master Mix Tracer can be added to the UCP Multiplex PCR Master Mix for long term storage.
+For details, see section on Adding UCP Master Mix Tracer to the UCP Master Mix (page 8 and Table 1, page 9).